uncleLukie/TripleJPlayer/README.md

 ## Want to contribute?
-Check out the issues, I've listed some of the work that needs to be done <3
+Check out the issues, I've listed some of the work that needs to be done <3 I also need people to test it out and report bugs, of course.